 NOAA conducts and funds the development of HAB forecasts in collaboration with academic, state, and local manager partners.
 Once pilot forecasts are developed and validated, the forecasting ability is transitioned to operations, often as part of the NOAA HAB Operational Forecasting System (HABOFS).
 Then, similar to weather forecasts, regional HAB forecasts are issued on a regular basis during the seasons when HABs occur.
 NCCOS is funding research in support of pilot regional HAB forecasts in the Gulf of Maine (Alexandrium), the Pacific Northwest (Pseudo-nitzscha) including Puget Sound (Alexandrium), and Southern California (Pseudo-nitzschia).

-**2018 Lake Erie Rolling Seasonal Forecasts to Start in Early May**
+**2018 Lake Erie Rolling Seasonal Projections Have Started**

 Lake Erie has been plagued by a steady increase of HABs over the past decade.
 These blooms consist of cyanobacteria or blue-green algae, which are capable of producing toxins that pose a risk to human and animal health, foul coastlines, and impact communities and businesses that depend on the lake.

-NOAA researchers, with their partners at Heidelberg Universityand NOAA’s Ohio Regional Field Center, will begin producing rolling seasonal forecast for the 2018 bloom season in Lake Erie.
-The forecasts take weather conditions from March through July.
-The forecast will be updated every week as more data and newer model simulations become available.
+NOAA researchers, with their partners at Heidelberg Universityand NOAA’s Ohio Regional Field Center, will begin producing a rolling seasonal projection for the 2018 bloom season in Lake Erie.
+The projections take weather conditions from March through July.
+The projection will be updated every week as more data and newer model simulations become available.

 **2018 Lake Erie Final Seasonal Forecast Event Scheduled for July 12**